 Jack bought me a candle.
 Jack bought me a candle because I threw a link in an email with the subject “you can buy me this candle if you want to.”
 Gift shopping – he admits – is neither his strength nor his favorite pastime, so I help him out and try to eliminate some guesswork.

 I love the overpriced candle.
 I burn it while I write.
 If I’m working late at night, I light a candle and pull up my slow jams grooveshark playlist (Climax by Usher is on there, highly recommend) and it gives my office the perfect chill vibe for writing.

 Jack walked in and goes, “Wow, you’re really burning the candle.
 Have you thought about using it sparingly?”

 And while I am all about simple, non-excessive living, I said no. This candle – this tiny, inanimate object in a jar – brings happiness to my day.
 It evokes a sense of pleasure while I write.
 I like lighting it.
 I like smelling it.
 I like looking at it.
 When I’ve used it up, I can either be sad that it’s gone, or I can be thankful for all of the joy that candle brought me.
 This is not a metaphor for something deeper!
 I’m actually, very seriously, just talking about my favorite candle.

 And so I’ve decided that I’m not saving anything up for a special occasion.
 I will liberally dump bath salts into the tub on a Tuesday night.
 I will wear that dress out six times this year instead of two.
 I will buy that cute West Elm kitchen thing.
 Everyday living is a special occasion, so if you come over, don’t be surprised if there are 36 crocheted doilies out, waiting for you to admire them.

-I promise not to get any fourteen year olds drunk.
+I promise to not get any fourteen year olds drunk.